tsurai/jantar/README.md

 # Amber

-Amber is a very minimalistic mcv web framework written in golang.
+Amber is a very minimalist mcv web framework written in golang.
 It has been largely inspired by [Martini](https://github.com/codegangsta/martini).

 ## Getting Started